sfu-gdc/public-documents/constitutions/draft-constitution-Sept-2023.md

 - Work together with other executives to plan & volunteer to help run events
 - Regularly attend executive meetings and give feedback

 Every semester an executive is given the option to amicably resign for the foreseeable future.
-An exec that has resigned may still join the executive team again, provided they still satisfy the requirements.
+An executive that has resigned may still join the executive team again, provided they still satisfy the requirements.

 In order to apply to the executive team you must satisfy the following requirements:
 - Be an SFU Student
 - Have attended at least one in-person or online meeting / event
 - Have displayed somewhat active and positive participation in our discord server (we are somewhat lenient with this requirement)

-After applying as an executive, you must go through a very brief interview / screening with an existing exec to make sure you're cool.
+After applying as an executive, you must go through a very brief interview / screening with an existing executive to make sure you're cool.

 ### (4.3) Old Executive

 An old executive is any executive who has resigned from the executive team.
 They may continue to give advice to the executive team or offer opportunities.

 ### (4.4) Sub-Categories

 The following are sub-categories that any executive may optionally decide to take the responsibilities for.
 An executive may have as many sub-categories as they wish.
 Unless otherwise specified, a sub-category can be shared by multiple executives, in which case duties must be broken down & shared.
-In the case of any disagreements, the president gets to decide how duties are separated.
+In the case of any disagreements, the President gets to decide how duties are separated.

 #### (4.4.1) Vice-President